RESEARCH

 PI: Sandra Soo-Jin Lee, PhD (Columbia University); MPI: Janet Shim, PhD (UCSF)

 This project examines how goals around inclusion and diversity are enacted and operationalized in precision medicine research (PMR) in the US.
 Drawing on ethnographic observations of scientific activities and in-depth interviews with precision medicine research investigators and stakeholders of three PMR consortia, as well as document analysis, our team investigates how priorities for diversity and inclusion play out on the ground.
 In a first-authored paper from this project, we examine how calls to increase racial and ethnic diversity in genomic studies drives the inclusion of "diverse" staff in low-ranking positions on research teams.
 Offering empirical evidence from the multi-year ethnographic study, my co-authors and I show how the organizational and funding infrastructure of PMR, and genomics research more broadly, does not support equitable diversification of the workforce (under review).
 Typically located in low-ranking positions on research teams, potential contributions to scientific work are limited by roles on teams as well as the timing of when research staff are brought into the studies.
 As calls for workforce diversity resound in the genomics research community and in academic science more broadly, we contend that scientific teams and institutions must make equity a core value in order to meaningfully diversify scientific organizations and avoid reproduction of existing hierarchies.
-Additionally, I am leading a paper with this team that investigates how measures of diversity are harmonized across PMR studies, in the pursuit of creating large-scale, commensurate datasets.
-Even in studies where increased diversity is mandated, we find that the harmonization of diversity measures, and social measures more generally, is often performative and "done on the side of everything else," a result of diversity work being underfunded and undervalued (in preparation).
+Additionally, I lead a paper with this team that investigates how measures of diversity are harmonized across PMR studies, in the pursuit of creating large-scale, commensurate datasets.
+Even in studies where increased diversity is mandated, we find that the harmonization of diversity measures, and social measures more generally, is often performative and "done on the side of everything else," a result of diversity work being underfunded and undervalued (under review).

-Team members: Co-Is: Aliya Saperstein, PhD (Stanford University); Stephanie Malia Fullerton, DPhil (University of Washington); Research Staff: Emily Velasquez (University of Illinois Chicago), Michael Bentz (Columbia University), Nicole Foti (UCSF), Melanie Jeske
+Ethics of Inclusion Team members: Co-Is: Aliya Saperstein, PhD (Stanford University); Stephanie Malia Fullerton, DPhil (University of Washington); Research Staff: Emily Velasquez (University of Illinois Chicago), Michael Bentz (Columbia University), Nicole Foti (UCSF), Melanie Jeske

-Experience of Illness & Sociology of Diagnosis (2014-2018)
+Experience of Illness & Sociology of Diagnosis

-PI: Kelly Joyce, PhD (Drexel University)
+PI: Kelly Joyce, PhD (Drexel University, 2014-2018)

 Recent estimates suggest over 80 diseases are autoimmune illnesses or autoimmune related and effect over 50 million people living in the United States (AARDA 2017; Autoimmunity Institute).
 Autoimmune is a broad category of illnesses in which a person's immune system identifies healthy cells as pathological.
 Autoimmune diseases include well known illnesses such as celiac, lupus, multiple sclerosis, and type 1 diabetes, as well as lesser known diseases like Guillain-Barre syndrome, Hashimoto's thyroiditis, IgG1-related sclerosing disease, Crohn's, and mixed connective tissue disease.
 Moreover, autoimmune illnesses can be particularly difficult to diagnose, and receiving a "correct" diagnosis can take years.
 This project interviewed 45 people living with autoimmune illnesses to learn about living with complex, chronic illnesses marked by heterogeneity and uncertainty.
 This project illuminated how people navigate their illness experiences and the strategies they develop to live well, and how broad and narrow diagnostic classifications perform different work in shaping the illness experience.